-Duration: 6 to 8 months (See Chapter 6: Education and Life Skills) Follow the steps below for details:
+Duration: 6 to 8 months

+(See Chapter 6: Education and Life Skills)

+Follow the steps below for details:

 Activity Process Duration 1) Survivor's life skills verification If life skills have not been verified at the observation stage, it should be done at this time.
 Attachment 4.1.
-See the Life Skills Verification Table 2 Days 2) Ensuring formal and non-formal education for the survivor according to their age, ability, interests, and skills Education (formal and non-formal) opportunities for all children: Institutional education will be given according to the survivor's potential, ensuring formal and non-formal education for students who went to school before trafficking.
-Ensuring formal and non-formal education or distance learning for those who dropped out of school.
-Ensuring the support of experts that work with disability rights organizations and programs for survivors who have mental or physical disabilities.
-Adolescent/Adult Create informal or institutional opportunities for survivors who have completed primary education according to their interests and abilities Ensuring formal and non-formal education for those whose schooling remained unfinished until the implementation of the education plan is over 3) Subject-based awareness-raising sessions Conducting awareness-raising sessions regularly (See Chapter 5 for details: Empowerment, Counseling, and Mental Health) 2 to 3 days a week 4) Training To improve equality, human rights, child rights, leadership training, and psychosocial skills for youth and adult survivors if necessary
+See the Life Skills Verification Table 2 Days 2) Ensuring formal and non-formal education for the survivor according to their age, ability, interests, and skills Education (formal and non-formal) opportunities for all children: - Institutional education will be given according to the survivor's potential, ensuring formal and non-formal education for students who went to school before trafficking. - Ensuring formal and non-formal education or distance learning for those who dropped out of school. - Ensuring the support of experts that work with disability rights organizations and programs for survivors who have mental or physical disabilities.
+Adolescent/Adult - Create informal or institutional opportunities for survivors who have completed primary education according to their interests and abilities - Ensuring formal and non-formal education for those whose schooling remained unfinished until the implementation of the education plan is over 3) Subject-based awareness-raising sessions Conducting awareness-raising sessions regularly (See Chapter 5 for details: Empowerment, Counseling, and Mental Health) 2 to 3 days a week 4) Training To improve equality, human rights, child rights, leadership training, and psychosocial skills for youth and adult survivors if necessary

-5) Crisis management Counseling services to improve mental health according to Survivor's Case Management Plan (See Chapter 5 for details: Empowerment, Counseling and Mental health) 2 days a week 6) Self-portrait (image) counseling Understand a survivor's self-dignity and self-esteem (See Chapter 5 for details: Empowerment, Counseling and Mental Health) 1 day a week 7) Life skills training and education Children Provide life skills training to children in accordance with the life skills described in Chapter 6 Adolescent and adult Use the Life Skills Guidelines developed by the USAID ACT Program (See Chapter 6 for details: Education and Life skills) Introduction: 3 days Training: 18 days Sessions: 6 Refresher: 3 days Total: 24 days 8) Legal advice and education Provide basic legal education to survivors by age (whose cases are still pending) 2 days a week Provide legal advice and assistance to special needs survivors and other survivors if they want (See Chapter 8 for details: Legal rights and Assistance) 9) Progress review Monitor and document progress and role in each case of each survivor Must be reviewed at the end of each session a) If a survivor is reunited with their family, the educational support they were receiving must continue, depending on the survivor's desire to learn.
+5) Crisis Counseling services to improve mental health according to 2 days a week management Survivor's Case Management Plan (See Chapter 5 for details: Empowerment, Counseling and Mental health) z dayo a mook 6) Self-portrait (image) counseling Understand a survivor's self-dignity and self-esteem (See Chapter 5 for details: Empowerment, Counseling and Mental Health) 1 day a week 7) Life skills training and education Children Provide life skills training to children in accordance with the life skills described in Chapter 6 Adolescent and adult Use the Life Skills Guidelines developed by the USAID ACT Program (See Chapter 6 for details: Education and Life skills) Introduction: 3 days Training: 18 days Sessions: 6 Refresher: 3 days Total: 24 days 8) Legal advice and education Provide basic legal education to survivors by age (whose cases are still pending) 2 days a week Provide legal advice and assistance to special needs survivors and other survivors if they want (See Chapter 8 for details: Legal rights and Assistance) 9) Progress review Monitor and document progress and role in each case of each survivor Must be reviewed at the end of each session